This post may contain affiliate links. Please read my Terms of Service for details. As an Amazon Associate I earn from qualifying purchases.

 Interesting and dangerously easy to drink, that is how I would describe this cocktail.
 Bright and refreshing citrus is underlined with complex herbaceous notes.
 With flavours that would appeal to almost anyone, the gypsy eyes cocktail is an excellent drink to add to your home bar’s repertoire.

-This delicious drink is straight out of one of my ultimate favourite cocktail books, Death & Co.
+This delicious drink is straight out the Death & Co book – of one of my ultimate favourite cocktail books.
 No details about this particular cocktail are mentioned, other than that it was created by Jessica Gonzalez in 2009.

 The secret behind this cocktail’s depth of flavour comes from one ingredient in particular – Green Chartreuse (pictured below, right).
 This liqueur has a pretty interesting back story.
 It has been made by Carthusian monks in France since 1737, following a recipe they received from François Annibal d’Estrées in 1605.